 Often overlooked in spaces is lighting and how it can change the impression and mood of your decorated masterpiece of modern living.
 Have you ever noticed that warm, golden glow that comes from the windows of a home at night?
-How about that clean crisp white light in the jewelry store or dentist office?
+How about that clean, crisp white light in the jewelry store or dentist office?
 How do those light colors affect the mood of those spaces?
-Knowing what that color of lighting does in various rooms throughout your property, and what the psychological “meaning” those colors have can be a valuable tool in preparing your listing for showings and photography.
+Knowing what that color of lighting does in various rooms throughout your property, and what the psychological “meaning” those colors can be a valuable tool in preparing your listing for showings and photography.

 Now, unfortunately, most people don’t have an endless supply of light bulbs at various temperatures to switch out throughout the day as the color temperature changes outside, so the goal is to create a lighting palette that is most favorable for the most hours of the day.
 While every home in every location will vary slightly, a general rule of thumb is to light your home with bulbs in the 5000 K to 5500 K temperature range to accommodate showings and photography during daylight hours.
 Showings in the early or late hours of the day will appear slightly cooler, and those more in the middle of the day will appear more comparable to the outside light created by the sun.
-Trending more towards 5000 K will give you a little larger window of later viewing before the environment starts appearing “cold.”
+Trending more towards 5000 K will give you the largest window of viewing times before the environment starts appearing “cold.”

 Remember, each space has its unique characteristics and strengths.
 When lighting your room, use it to highlight the strong points and wash away the less desirable ones.
 Lights should never distract from the space but enhance it.
 Keeping it consistent and bright will have the most significant impact on potential buyers.